HUGLeipzig/MorbidUpdateR/README.md

 devtools::install_github("HUGLeipzig/MorbidUpdateR", auth_token = GitHubToken)
 ```

+## Config file

+Some functions require values specified in a config.yml file.
+The required values are:
+- `omim_id`: your personal OMIM identifier, needed for downloading the OMIM files
+- `varvis_target`: your Varvis target, needed for the URL generation, e.g. "your-university"
+- `varvis_user`: the username for your Varvis API
+- `varvis_password`: the password for your Varvis API (can be Unicode)
+- `hgmd_csv_path`: the path and filename to your stored HGMD csv file
+- `panelapp_tsv_path`: the path and filename where the PanelApp downloads should be stored
+- `sysndd_tsv_path`: the path and filename where the SysNDD downloads should be stored

 ## Getting started

 The package contains several function, most of them can be run "as is" without